Could you walk the Cleveland Way? Here’s our handy guide to the Cleveland Way, the villages, history and attractions along the way!

 Runswick Bay is a lovely village built on a slope looking out to sea.
 The village had to be relocated as many cottages slipped into the sea back in the 17th Century.

 Whitby of course has a well-established tourist trade.
-The 199 steps up to the Whitby Abbey are climbed by a huge number of visitors each year.
+The 199 Steps up to Whitby Abbey are climbed by a huge number of visitors each year.
 Visitors should certainly try the fish and chips while in Whitby, perhaps washed down by some real ale?

 Going Down South